zukixa/level1/create-maze/README.md

 - `maze`: A `width` x `height` array of characters with:
   - 'A' at `(0, 0)`.
-  - 'T' at `(width/2, height/2)`.
+  - 'T' at `(width-1, height-1)`.
-  - Randomly placed asterisks representing boulders, and spaces everywhere else.
+  - '\*' asterisks representing boulders, randomly placed.
+  - ' ' spaces placed everywhere else, representing "safe" spaces.

 **Comments/Style:**

 - Follow the style guideline described in [`STYLE.md`](https://github.com/zukixa/level1/blob/main/STYLE.md) within the project repository to maintain code consistency.
-- Boulders may overlap, including on 'A' or 'T'.
+- You don’t need to ensure there is a path between ‘A’ and ‘T’
+- It’s okay for ‘A’ and ‘T’ to overwrite boulders
+- It’s okay for boulders to overwrite boulders (not necessary to have exactly “boulders” number of boulders)
 - Emojis can replace 'A', 'T', and '\*' symbols.

 ### Test-Driven Developmen (TDD) Approach